kevensen/cloudforms-ha-reprovision/README.md

 7. Navigate to “Automate” —> “Explorer”
 8. Ensure the POC domain is enabled
 9. Navigate to “Automate” —> “Customization” and the “Buttons” accordionan on the left
+10. Add a tag "ha_policy/reprovision"
+11. Tag the base template you wish to reprovision